-Since our liner was already installed as outlined above, our first step was to set up string lines so we could determine the finished level of the walkway and where we needed to place concrete blocks to fall just under the lip of the liner.
-Then we dry fit the concrete blocks around the front edge of the pond where it was going to intersect the walkway.
-We needed to stack the blocks two-high in order to get the height we needed.
+After grading, dry fit the concrete blocks around the front edge of the pond where it intersects the walkway.
+Our blocks are two-high in order to get the necessary height.
 We kept taking the liner out and putting it back in as we dry fit the stones to ensure it would sit level once the stones were in place.
 You might have to add some sand into the bottom of the hole at this point to make sure the liner nestles properly.

 I know this looks like a mess, but stick with me here!

-Once you’re happy with the arrangement, use construction adhesive (rated for outdoor use) to glue the underside of the upper blocks to the bottom layer of blocks.
+Once you’re happy with the arrangement, use construction adhesive rated for outdoor use.
+Glue the underside of the upper blocks to the bottom layer of blocks.
 Gluing them together is important as you don’t want anything to shift; the top stones also act as a base for the metal rim still to come.

-Keep adding construction adhesive until all the stones have been glued into place.
+Keep adding construction adhesive until all the stones are in place.

 Let the construction adhesive dry.
-Since our pond was done in two stages, it wasn’t necessary for us to add any dirt or sand around the sides, but if you are building yours from scratch, this is the time to make sure you’ve supported the bottom and sides with dirt and/or sand and leveled it as in the general instructions described above.
+Since our pond was done in two stages, it wasn’t necessary for us to add any dirt or sand around the sides.
+But if you are building yours from scratch, this is the time to make sure you’ve supported the bottom and sides with dirt and/or sand and leveled it as described above in the general instructions.
 Do this BEFORE you proceed to the final step.

-We used the metal edging as a frame of sorts: we bent it until we got the exact shape of the pond.
-Temporarily tape it together to make sure that the pond can easily slip in and out of the metal frame.
-Make any necessary adjustments then connect the two edges in the middle by either riveting or screwing it together with a nut and bolt to hold the shape.
-Place the metal frame with the pond liner into the hole, then tape it down in a few spots to hold it against the concrete blocks.
+Use the metal edging as a frame: bend it until it’s the exact shape of the pond.
+Temporarily tape it together to make sure that the pond can easily slip into the frame.
+Make any adjustments, then connect the two edges in the middle.
+Either rivet or screw it together with a nut and bolt to hold the shape.
+Place the metal frame with the pond liner into the hole.
+Then tape it down in a few spots to hold it against the concrete blocks.
 Gently lift out the liner so you’re only left with the metal frame sitting on top of the concrete blocks.
-Glue the metal frame to the concrete blocks at each tab (removing the tape as you go).
+Permanently glue the metal frame to the concrete blocks at each tab with construction adhesive (remove the tape as you go).

-There – you’ve got a metal frame that acts as a ‘lip’ to prevent the fine stone gravel that forms the base of the walkway from falling into the pond each time it’s lifted out and replaced again (we used high performance bedding stone or HPB for short)!
+Now you’ve got a metal frame that acts as a ‘lip’.
+It will prevent the fine gravel that forms the walkway from falling into the pond each time it’s lifted in and out (we used high performance bedding stone or ‘HPB’)!

-If you like, you can pack a little dirt under the rest of the tabs if there are any gaps (make sure you don’t skew the level) and drive a few spikes into one or two of the them to secure the metal around the edges that aren’t glued down.
-This isn’t really necessary, however.
+Pack a little dirt under the rest of the tabs if there are any gaps.
+Make sure you don’t skew the level, and drive a few spikes into one or two of the them to secure the metal around the edges that aren’t glued down.
+However, this isn’t really necessary.
 You’re not trying to support the weight of the pond with the frame (that work is supposed to be done by adding and tamping sand in the bottom of the hole as described in the general instructions above).
-As I mentioned, the metal is simply acting as as guard between the walkway and pond to prevent migration of the HPB into the hole.
+The metal is simply acting as as guard between the walkway and pond to prevent migration of the HPB into the hole.

-All that’s left is to fill up the rest of the walkway with the HPB base and cover up the concrete blocks to just below the lip of the metal (below you can only see evidence of the blocks in the hole itself).
+Fill up the rest of the walkway with the HPB base and cover up the concrete blocks to just below the lip of the metal (below you can only see evidence of the support blocks in the hole itself).

-Our final step was to screed the HPB to the final level and install the new pavers.
+Our last step was to screed the HPB to the final level and install the new pavers.

 Here’s how the pond looks now: all dressed up, complete with pond plants and turtle spitter.
 We bought a variety of different thicknesses of flagstone and REALLY beefed it up all the around the edges since our first attempt.
 Isn’t it MUCH better than it was?!

-To finish off the vignette, I built this trellis.
+To finish off the vignette, check out outdoor privacy screen ideas, like this trellis.

-In the fall, leaves and dirt make will their way into the pond, but we’re not so fussed about it because we know that we can lift it out in the Spring and hose it down!
+In the fall, leaves and dirt make will their way into the pond.
+But we don’t fuss about it because we know that we can lift it out in the Spring and hose it down if we have to!
 We simply put away the pump and then add a wooden board over the top of the pond to keep the snow at bay.

-Here is how the pond looks over the course of winter (we didn’t have snow when I took this shot!).
+Here is how the pond looks in the fall (we didn’t have snow yet when I took this shot!).

-With a little innovation on our part, the liner has been a breeze to pull out in the Spring, clean up and then reinstall – ready to shine as the star of our small front garden 🙂
+In Spring, we can usually clean the liner while it’s in place.
+However, with a little innovation on our part, the liner is also a breeze to pull out.
+We give it a deep clean and then reinstall – ready to shine as the star of our small front garden 🙂

-To keep mosquitoes at bay (they can’t breed in flowing water), make sure you run a spitter and pump to recirculate the water.
-You’ll need a source of electricity close to the pond (our main source was in the garage on the other side of the wall) and a weatherproof box that’s rated to be near water.
-Consult or hire a licensed electrician to ensure it’s all up to code.
+To keep mosquitoes at bay, they can’t breed in flowing water.
+So make sure you run a spitter and pump to recirculate the water.
+You’ll need a source of electricity close to the pond and a weatherproof box that’s rated to be near water.
+Our main source was in the garage on the other side of the wall.
+Consult or hire a licensed electrician to ensure it’s up to code.

-We haven’t had any problems with algae growth in our little pond as it’s fairly shaded throughout the day; however if yours is exposed to a lot of sun, barley straw works wonders against algae.
+We don’t have problems with algae growth in our little pond as it’s fairly shaded throughout the day; however if yours is exposed to a lot of sun, barley straw works wonders against algae.

 By the way, the walkway was the very first paver project that I had ever attempted (and I installed every block myself)!

-It was my ‘practice run’ for the travertine pavers we did in the backyard (here’s how that project looked in progress).
-To see how we landscaped our entire back yard, click here.
+The front walkway was my ‘practice run’ for the travertine pavers we did in the backyard (here’s how that project looked in progress).
+Small backyard landscape ideas shows all the details of our entire back yard project.

 I have one more pond project coming up in a future post, so stay tuned.
-Here’s a sneak peek at the water feature I’ll be featuring that we built in the backyard.
+Here’s a sneak peek at the water feature I’ll be featuring our backyard pond DIY.